 Of course, prevention is always better than cure, so follow these tips to avoid the need for drain cleaning in the first place:

 - Always run hot water after use.
 This can help flush out the drains and keep out any oil from sticking to the walls and causing clogs.

 - Use vinegar.
 This is a great all-purpose cleaner and the acetic acid naturally eats away any buildups inside your drains.

 - Baking soda is the yin to your vinegar-yang.
 Keep your drains from smelling by pouring half a cup of baking soda down the drain and then rinse thoroughly with hot water.
 This absorbs the odor and also cleans it!

 - Drain cleaning products are not always your friend.
 They can work when you’re in a tight spot and you’ve got a nasty clog but they aren’t ideal for regular maintenance.
 They can actually end up damaging your drains and usually only burn a hole through the clog instead of completely removing it.
 So save yourself the money and the hassle.
 You can’t go far wrong with vinegar and baking soda!

 Other Essential Fall Tasks

 There are various critical tasks to do to get prepared for the cold weather.
-Another “drain” like task you don’t want to forget about is your gutters!
+Another “drain” like the task you don’t want to forget about is your gutters!
 Make sure you get any leaves, dirt and other debris out of them, and if you need to, call on a gutter cleaning professional to help make your life easier.
 Check to make sure there’s no damage and make any repairs if needed.
 Clogged or damaged gutters are the number one cause of ice dams in the winter.